jlmelville/passaas/README.md

 ## API Documentation

-Assuming the default host and port, the Swagger documentation for the API can be found at:
+Assuming the default host and port, the [OpenAPI](https://www.openapis.org/) documentation for the API can be found at:

 ```bash
 http://localhost:5000/api/ui/